ngnrsaa/qflex/docs/install.md

 --disable-pybind11 in this step.
 Construction of the python wrappers with ICPC is currently unsupported.*

-## Installation on Mac OSX
+## Installation on Mac OS X

-qFlex can be natively compiled on Mac OSX by installing few dependencies through `brew` and `pip3`.
+qFlex can be natively compiled on Mac OS X by installing few dependencies through `brew` and `pip3`.
 More precisely, the following libraries must be installed using `brew`:
 ```